peerigon/eslint-config-peerigon/README.md

 ### [`peerigon/fp`](fp.js)

-Additional rules if you want to enforce a functional programming style in your project.
+Rules if you want to enforce a functional programming style in your project.

 These rules are changed: